itu-tid/lecture-notes/Lectures/APIs, REST,  Cloud Functions. ACL with Parse.md

   }
 ```

+TODO - in class: Run this code with node.

 ##### Relationship between the Parse object and the Parse REST API
-What is the relationship between the Parse object that you use in the code (e.g. `Parse.Query('Translations')`)  and the REST API?
+What is the relationship between
+	1. the Parse objects that you use in the code (e.g. `Parse.Query` and `Parse.Object`)  and
+	2. the REST API?
+Answer
-- The `Parse.Object` and `Parse.Query` objects communicate with the server via REST calls
+- The `Parse.Object` and `Parse.Query` objects are built *on top of* REST calls
-- However, they expose to you the programmer a nicer and simpler interface
+- They expose to you the programmer a nicer and simpler interface